asterics/esp32_mouse_keyboard/README.md

 Use according `HID_RPT_ID_*`/`HID_*_IN_RPT_LEN`, depending on input type (mouse, keyboard, absolute mouse, joystick).
 The HID report data is located in array, passed as last parameter of `hid_dev_send_report`.

+### Credits and many thanks to:
+- Paul Stoffregen for the implementation of the keyboard layouts for his Teensyduino project: www.pjrc.com
+- Neil Kolban for his great contributions to the ESP32 SW (in particular the Bluetooth support): https://github.com/nkolban
+- Chegewara for help and support

+and to Espressif for providing the HID implementation within the esp-idf.